-- (1) The Company has agreed to pay the dealer manager a fee for its financial advisory, marketing and soliciting services equal to 3.0% of the aggregate subscription price for the shares issued pursuant to the offer.
-See "The Offer Distribution Arrangements." - (2) Amount reflects estimated offering expenses of approximately \$315,000, which assumes that the offer is fully subscribed.
-This amount excludes the fee that we have agreed to pay to the subscription agent, but includes reimbursement for its out-of-pocket expenses related to the offer, estimated to be \$10,000.
-See "The Offer Distribution Arrangements." - (3) The expenses of the DRIP are included in "other expenses."
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the "Example" below will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable offering expenses and total stockholder transaction expenses as a percentage of the offering price. - (3) The expenses of the DRIP are included in "other expenses."
 The plan administrator's fees are paid by us.
 There are no brokerage charges or other charges to stockholders who participate in the plan except that, if a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds.
-See "Distribution Reinvestment Plan." - (4) Assuming the incurrence of leverage based on the Company's leverage incurred as of April 30, 2019 in the amount of 30.6% of net assets, and assuming all rights are exercised.
+See "Distribution Reinvestment Plan." - (4) Assumes leverage projected to be incurred as of January 31, 2020 in the amount of 39.25% of net assets.
 We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a base management fee at an annual rate of 1.75% of our Total Equity Base, which means the NAV of shares of our common stock and the paid-in capital of our preferred stock, if any.
 These management fees are paid by our stockholders and are not paid by the holders of preferred stock, or the holders of any other types of securities that we may issue.
 See "Management Management Fee and Incentive Fee." - (5) We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a quarterly incentive fee equal to 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a quarterly preferred return, or hurdle, of 2.00% of our NAV (8.00% annualized) and a catch-up feature.
 Pre-Incentive Fee Net Investment Income includes accrued income that we have not yet received in cash.
 No incentive fee is payable to the Advisor on realized capital gains.
 The incentive fee is paid to the Advisor as follows: - no incentive fee in any calendar quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle of 2.00% of our NAV; - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle but is less than 2.50% of our NAV in any calendar quarter (10.00% annualized).
 We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle but is less than 2.50% of our NAV) as the "catch-up."
 The "catch-up" is meant to provide the Advisor with 20% of our Pre-Incentive Fee Net Investment Income as if a hurdle did not apply if Pre-Incentive Fee Net Investment Income meets or exceeds 2.50% of our NAV in any calendar quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.50% of our NAV in any calendar quarter (10.00% annualized) is payable to the Advisor (that is, once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is paid to the Advisor).